-It’s hard to believe that a year has gone by since Malta’s business were pushed (in some cases kicking and screaming) into remote working by COVID-19.
-A year on, many employees are still working from home, meetings are done virtually, and entire recruitment drives are carried out online.
+It’s hard to believe that three years have gone by since Malta’s business were pushed (in some cases kicking and screaming) into remote working by COVID-19.
+In 2023, many employees are still working from home – at least through a hybrid format – meetings are done virtually, and entire recruitment drives are carried out online.

 Recognise employees’ needs